 Attention Applicants: Do not fill out application using Adobe Preview.
 Your application will not be saved properly.
-Application must be downloaded and filled out using Adobe Acrobat Reader.
+Application must be downloaded and filled out using Adobe Acrobat Pro or free Adobe Acrobat Reader.
 You can download a free copy here.

 Please read the FAQ's below.
 If you have any additional questions, please contact us at email@example.com.